stardothosting/shift8-wooblock/README.md

 * Tags: woocommerce, wordpress, block, blacklist, woocommerce blacklist, postal, zip, postal code, zip code, zipcode, postalcode
 * Requires at least: 3.0.1
 * Tested up to: 4.9
-* Stable tag: 1.01
+* Stable tag: 1.02
 * License: GPLv3
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Plugin that allows you to input a list of postal / zip codes to block from ordering on your Woocommerce site.
 You can determine if you want to hide a payment gateway (i.e. credit card) or an outright block.
+You can now select multiple payment gateways to "remove" if the zip or postal code matches during the checkout process.
+An encrypted browser cookie is set that expires on a defined date, set by you in the admin settings.
+This means that you can "Ban" specific payment gateways for any number of days if the end-user's postal or zip code matches.

 ## Want to see the plugin in action?